Napoli, Italy is world famous for its pizza. And yes, we traveled to Napoli just to sample what some people claim to be the best pizza in the world.

 About Our Experience

-Our around the world trip began in Rome.
+Our around the world trip began in Rome, in 2014.
 On the day that we traveled from Rome to Sorrento, we made a brief pitstop in Napoli (Naples).
 Making the pilgrimage to Naples for some world class pizza seemed like a must do activity on this trip.

 We arrived in Naples midday and stowed our bags in the train station for the somewhat expensive price of 6 euros per bag.
 There was no way we were going to lug our backpacks through the hot and crowded streets of Naples.

 We loved walking through Naples.
 This city and its people have so much character and it felt much different from Rome.
 In some ways it felt like Rome meets Istanbul, with grittier streets, laundry hanging from balconies, and people hanging out on street corners.